xydens/match/README.md

     $ docker run -e ELASTICSEARCH_URL=https://daisy.us-west-1.es.amazonaws.com -it pavlov/match

-Match is packaged as a Docker container, making it highly portable and scalable to billions of images.
+Match is packaged as a Docker container ([pavlov/match](https://hub.docker.com/r/pavlov/match/) on Docker Hub), making it highly portable and scalable to billions of images.
 You can configure a few options using environment variables:

 * **ELASTICSEARCH_URL** *(required)*